 Sometimes at the end of an exceptionally busy work week, I can’t wait to order takeout, flip on the TV and melt into the sofa.
 Because there’s nothing more relaxing than movie night surrounded by to-go containers brimming with my favorite comfort foods.
 But, with rising food costs, takeout and delivery is more expensive than ever.
 Friday night dinners shouldn’t deplete your hard earned paycheck with crazy delivery fees and fuel surcharges!
 Well, not every weekend anyway.

-Easy Friday Night Dinner Ideas Inspired by Asian Takeout Menus
+Weekend Dinner Ideas Inspired by Asian Takeout Menus

 I’ve always been drawn to Asian takeout and delivery.
 And Chinese, Thai, Korean and Japanese food is what I end up craving most when I close my laptop on Fridays.
 Sure, I love pizza, pasta, tater tot casserole and a faux steak sandwich smothered in mozzarella cheese and bell peppers as well.
 But, when I consult the drawer full of takeout menus, I’m usually thinking quick stir fry from the wok – not time consuming sheet pan or crockpot recipes.